CS571-F23/hw7/README.md

 The user should be able to "submit" their order by pressing a "place order" button. **This button should be disabled if there are no items in their basket.**

 Upon submitting an order, a message should be displayed that says "Order Confirmed!
 Your order contains NUM_ITEMS items and costs $PRICE!"
 Be sure to display both the number of items sold and the total price.
-After, clear their basket.
+After, clear their basket and return to the first item.

 **Note:** We aren't really "submitting" anything to the API, this should simply trigger an `Alert`.